 – How to support your liver for maximum T4 to T3 conversion

-- How to use nutrition in balancing other hormones effecting the thyroid.
+– How to use nutrition in balancing other hormones affecting the thyroid.

 Following this program you will support your body’s ability to convert and process thyroid hormones right into the cells where they can perform their metabolic action.